 WHAT DOES THIS MEAN?

 When students complete the application for the College at Southeastern, pay the $150 tuition fee for EACH course they are taking that is listed above, and completes the course at NRCA, the students receive official credit from the College of Southeastern that is fully accredited granting three hours credit for EACH course.
-By the way, the $150 tuition fee for EACH three hour course is usually more like $750-$1000 at most colleges and universities.
-Every student should take advantage of this opportunity.
+The $150 tuition fee for EACH three hour course is typically $750-$1000 at colleges and universities.
+Every student should seriously consider this opportunity.

 Let me share an example.
 The University of North Carolina-Chapel Hill requires a 3-hour Religion class.
 If students take junior or senior Bible at NRCA, there will have already met this course requirement.